seanpmaxwell/node-server-setup-guide/README.md

 - - Get the gitcrypt key `dev` from someone.
 ONLY developers which handle deployment should have `prod`.
 - - Place it under `.git/git-crypt/keys/`. (may need to manually create the the parent dirs if they're not there)
 - - git-crypt unlock: `git-crypt unlock .git/git-crypt/keys/key_name_here`.
+- - To unlock the files (maybe you need to test if your .gitattributes is working): `git-crypt lock`

 ### <a name="database-psql"></a> Setup database (Ubuntu)